This post may contain affiliate links. Please read my disclosure policy.

 The smoky flavor of black-eyed peas pairs perfectly with the simple, honey-sweetened dressing in this White Bean, Black-Eyed Pea, and Avocado Crostini.
 A wholesome party appetizer!

 Have you all bounced back from your Christmas festivities yet?

 My kitchen counter is still covered with all kinds of baked goods, a box of See’s Candies (my weakness), and an assortment of other goodies that family, friends, and neighbors have brought by.
-We’ve indulged for days in a row on both traditional and not so traditional holiday fare (read all about our Christmas menu HERE).
+We’ve indulged for days in a row on both traditional and not so traditional holiday fare (check out our Christmas menu).
 So, today I’m backing away from the sweets, eating a Lean Cuisine for lunch, and looking ahead to New Year’s Eve.

 I’m not even going to pretend that I won’t include some indulgent, cheesy, fun appetizers for our New Year’s Eve celebration, but within the mix of gluttonous grub, I always include a couple of clean, healthy choices.
 And, black-eyed peas are a necessity!
 They are insanely tasty, completely addictive and legend has it they bring us good fortune in the new year.
 Consuming them on the holiday is a long-standing tradition that I’m 100% behind.

 The canned products in this recipe include small white beans – don’t use the larger, cannellini beans – look for the small variety.
 I seriously LOVE these Glory Seasoned Southern Style Blackeye Peas.
 They are lightly seasoned and perfect for use in recipes like this.

 After lightly rinsing and draining the beans and black-eyed peas, combine them with the diced red bell pepper, chopped green onions, a diced jalapeno, and cilantro.

 Chop the avocado and set it aside for now – we’ll add it last.